nisayana/git-workflow-branching/README.md

 !["git status"](https://curriculum-content.s3.amazonaws.com/prework/git-workflow/git%20status.gif)

 We made a few changes throughout the file and want to see what changed, so we will review changes in "chunks" using `git add -p`.
-We can accept each change, or discard others that we don't want.
+We can stage each change, or pass over others that we don't want.

 !["git add -p"](https://curriculum-content.s3.amazonaws.com/prework/git-workflow/git%20add%20p.gif)